 Though it would be easy to spend an entire day biking the city, we’re breaking down excursions by neighborhood.
 Expect each to take a few hours, depending on your pace and number of stops.

 Kick off a ride through the Central Business District at Discovery Green park.
-Look for the closest B-Cycle station, which is located across the street, outside the George R. Brown Convention Center.
+Look for two B-cycle locations on the cross streets of Crawford/Walker and Crawford/Lamar.
 From the north side of Discovery Green, follow Crawford Street northeast, past Minute Maid Park and take a left on Congress Avenue to get to historic Market Square Park, which is home to several restaurants and bars like OKRA Charity Saloon, La Carafe and Batanga.
 It’s a great place to wrap up your Downtown exploration later on.

 Continue past Market Square, through the Theater District, making sure to stop at Sam Houston Park before hopping on the Buffalo Bayou Hike and Bike Trails.
 (There’s an entrance to the trail on the south side of the park.)
 From there, the path winds along Buffalo Bayou and offers great views of the Downtown skyline and, if you time it right, a view of the Waugh Bridge Bat Colony making their nightly exodus.
 When you’re ready to head back Downtown, cross any of the bridges and connect back with the trail on the other side of the water, heading back east.